-Students will be introduced to visual, audio, and multi-media communications technology.
+Students will be introduced to visual, audio, and multimedia communications technology.
 In visual, students build their own cameras, use a darkroom, experience portrait and commercial photography, work with digital cameras and image scanners.
-In audio, students will create their own "sound mixes" for cassette and CD recordings.
+In audio, students will create their own "sound mixes" for audio recordings.
 Students will use video cameras to create multi-media productions.
 Computer use will be a vital part of the course.